-After completing her degrees at Rhodes and Natal in South Africa, Judith received her PhD from the University of Southampton, UK, in 1977 on the relationship of languages to computer architecture.
+After completing her degrees at Rhodes and Natal in South Africa, Judith received her PhD from the University of Southampton, UK, on the relationship of languages to computer architecture.
 Then followed a distinguished career in academia, most recently as a professor at the University of Pretoria, South Africa.
 She has had visiting professor positions in the UK, Germany, Canada, Italy and the USA.

 30th In'tl Conf. on Software Maintenance and Evolution, Software evolution- can abstraction be the key?
 Victoria BC, October 1-3, 2014

 IDA-30, University of Linkoping, Devices and Services are the New Hardware and Software, September 24, 2013, and at University of Waterloo, Canada, and ESOCC Malaga

 SAICSIT 2012, Pretoria, South Africa, October, 1-3, 2012, Computer Societies - What, why and how